Features - The most important functions of our training schedules

 The running.COACH running calculator

-The running calculator provides you with a prognsis of what time would be realistic for you to aim for in your next competition.
-The calculations are based on altitude above sea level (performance drops with increasing altitude), the profile of the course and your base pace.
-Aside from the prognosis about your running time, the running calculator also delivers a detailed table for what split times you should have at each kilometre.
+The pace calculator provides you with a forecast of the target time you can aim for in your next running race.
+Factors such as the number of metres above sea level (performance decreases with increasing altitude), the route profile of the run and your basic pace are included in the calculation.
+In addition to the running time forecast, the running calculator also creates a detailed kilometre split time table.

 Regular training tips from our ambassadors

-Benefit from the extensive experience of our Ambassadors Frank Shorter (Marathon Olympic Champion), Paula Radcliffe (former world record holder Marathon) and Viktor Röthlin (European Marathon Champion).
+Benefit from the extensive experience of our Ambassadors Frank Shorter (Marathon Olympic Champion), Paula Radcliffe (former Marathon World Record holder) and Viktor Röthlin (European Marathon Champion).
 Their knowledge is integrated into the training plan.
 They also keep you up to date with daily tips, blogs, Facebook, Twitter and newsletters.